SHUBHAM05v/VNPD/README.md

-We can detect the number plate of a vehicle using this code & XML file which operates through taking input from a webcam and can also save the file in the given folder.
+We can detect the number plate of a vehicle using this code file which operates through taking input from a webcam and can also save the file in the given path.